reichlab/docs.zoltardata/docs/Targets.md

 All input data into date targets must be unambiguously readable in "YYYY-MM-DD" or "YYYYMMDD" format.

 Every date target must have a set of dates (also in YYYYMMDD format) that are valid.
 For example, a "peak week" target might designate only a set of Sundays as valid dates.
 This would in essence force the dates/values to be a set of pre-specified dates.
 In the target description the project owner could specify that, external to Zoltar, the given set of dates would be translated into and represented as, say, MMWR weeks using the `MMWRweek` R package, or week-in-year as in `format(date, "%W")` (i.e., using strptime formatting rules).

-Based off of the unit in the target definition, every date would use a fixed unit conversion for point forecast scoring.
-For example, if `unit=="week"` then point forecast scores would be represented by "week" units.
-So, the truth for a given timezero-datetarget might be truth="2019-12-15" and a point forecast might be pred="2020-01-05" (both values chosen deliberately to be Sundays).
-Then we could operate on these numbers as "weeks" and determine the best, standardized way to produce that the difference = truth - pred = 3.
  -->